ZsoltBalvanyos/ticket-service/README.md

 1. filters to `/getEvent` and `/getEvents` endpoints
 2. pagination for `/getEvents`
 3. sending requests in parallel when loading events from partners
+4. generate trace-token in Api and use for MDC logging
+5. configure retries